GSejas/markdown-toolbar/docs/testing/README.md

 # 🧪 Testing Documentation

 ## Overview
-This directory contains comprehensive testing documentation and tracking systems for the Markdown Toolbar VS Code extension.
+This directory contains comprehensive testing documentation and tracking systems for the Markdown Extended Toolbar VS Code extension.
 The documentation provides a complete testing strategy, implementation plans, and maintenance procedures.

 ## 📁 Directory Structure